![]() ![]() Choose another writer in this calendar:

 general strike.
 In the end both peasant/worker cooperatives and labour

 unionism face formidable obstacles.
 Asturias's trilogy received the Lenin Prize in 1966.
 Week-end en Guatemala (1956) a collection of short stories, dealt with the intervention of the United States against the Arbenz government, which had initiated a land reform program.
 Asturias himself had advocated since his youth the concept of small, peasant-owned farms.
 When colonel Castillo Armas took power in 1954, Asturias lived in exile in Chile with the poet Pablo Neruda and later in Buenos Aires where he worked as a correspondent for the Venezuelan newspaper El Nacional.
 In 1962 Argentinian policy forced him into exile again.
 Asturias moved to Italy as a cultural exchange programme member.
-Though he regarded Colonel Jacobo Árbenz Guzmán as his true president, Asturias was named in 1966 by the new leader of Guatemala as ambassador to France, resigning from his post in 1970, when Méndez Montenegro left the presicency.
+Although he regarded Colonel Jacobo Árbenz Guzmán as his true president, Asturias was named in 1966 by the new leader of Guatemala as ambassador to France, resigning from his post in 1970, when Méndez Montenegro left the presicency.
 Asturias spent his final years in Madrid, where died on a lecture tour on June 9, 1974, but he was buried in Pére Lachaise Cemetery in Paris.
 For further reading: Into the Mainstream: Conversations with the Latin-American Writers by L. Harss & B. Dohmann (1967) Myth and Social Realism in Miguel Ángel Asturias by Luis Leal (1968); An Introduction to Spanish-American Literature by Jean Franco (1969); Miguel Angel Asturias by R.J.
-Callan (1970); Miguel Ángel Asturias by Eladia León Hill (1972); Conversaciones con Miguel Ángel Asturias by Álvarez Luis López (1974); 'Asturias, Miguel Angel,' in World Authors 1950-1970, edited by John Wakeman (1975); De tirasnos, héroes y brujos by Giuseppe Bellini (1982); La problemática de la identidad en "El Señor Presidente" de Miguel Ángel Asturias by Teresita Rodríquez (1989); Miguel Ángel Asturias's Archaeology of Return by René Prieto (1990); Las Novelas de Miguel Ángel Asturias desde la teoría de la recepción by Lourdes Royano Gutiérrez (1993); India's Mythology in the Novel El alhajadito (The bejeweled boy) by Miguel Angel Asturias by Richard J. Callan (2003); Literature Suppressed on Political Grounds by Nicholas J. Karolides; preface by Ken Wachsberger (rev. ed., 2006); Diorama en torno a la obra de Miguel Ángel Asturias by Mario Alberto Carrera (2017) Selected bibliography:
+Callan (1970); Miguel Ángel Asturias by Eladia León Hill (1972); Conversaciones con Miguel Ángel Asturias by Álvarez Luis López (1974); 'Asturias, Miguel Angel,' in World Authors 1950-1970, edited by John Wakeman (1975); De tirasnos, héroes y brujos by Giuseppe Bellini (1982); La problemática de la identidad en "El Señor Presidente" de Miguel Ángel Asturias by Teresita Rodríquez (1989); Miguel Ángel Asturias's Archaeology of Return by René Prieto (1990); Las Novelas de Miguel Ángel Asturias desde la teoría de la recepción by Lourdes Royano Gutiérrez (1993); India's Mythology in the Novel El alhajadito (The bejeweled boy) by Miguel Angel Asturias by Richard J. Callan (2003); Literature Suppressed on Political Grounds by Nicholas J. Karolides; preface by Ken Wachsberger (rev. ed., 2006); Diorama en torno a la obra de Miguel Ángel Asturias by Mario Alberto Carrera (2017); Miguel Ángel Asturias de Guatemala para el mundo, Roberto Cifuentes Escobar, compilador (2017); 'Introduction' by Gerald Martin, in Mr. President by Miguel Ángel Asturias, translated by David Unger (2022) Selected bibliography:

 |